What is Supervised Visitation?

 What does the staff do during my visit?

-Staff will document observations of the family on a form which will be reviewed by the Supervised Visitation Director and then sent to the referring caseworker or judge and attorneys involved.
+Staff will document observations of the visit and provide feedback and guidance if necessary.
+This information will be sent to the referring caseworker or judge and attorneys involved.
 The facilitator may be in the room at all times or may leave periodically, depending on the level of supervision ordered by the court.